 - Prepare for limited services—bring water, food, and a printed map.

-Big Sur remains a place of incredible natural beauty and inspiration.
-With a little extra planning and care, you can still experience the magic of the southern coast—camping under the stars, hiking among redwoods and gazing out over the Pacific.
+Big Sur remains a place of incredible natural beauty and inspiration, including camping under the stars, hiking among redwoods and gazing out over the Pacific.
 Learn more about how to travel responsibly in Big Sur below.